Free Tablets for Low Income Families: For School, For Work, For Life

 Of course, getting the tablet is only half the battle.
 To get the most use out of your new tablet, you must have a reliable internet connection.

-Many families who meet the low-income requirements for these different organizations also qualify for the Emergency Broadband Benefit (EBB) program.
-This governmental program can help provide internet and cellular access to you at a free or reduced rate.
+Many families who meet the low-income requirements for these different organizations also qualify for the Affordable Connectivity Program (ACP).
+This governmental program provides eligible households with a discount on broadband service and connected devices.

 Remember that hot tip on a new tablet that we promised?